-Food waste is also entirely recycled, through either a food waste decomposer machine or vermicomposting (using earthworms).
+Much of the food waste is also recycled using the natural methods of vermicomposting (using earthworms) or aquaculture (tilapia and other fish).
 We also recycle some of our cardboard through the vermicomposting process.

-In total for 2012, the amount of waste recycled through the food waste decomposer and vermicomposting systems: 19.788 tonnes.
+In total for 2013, the amount of waste recycled through the earthworms: 6.88 tonnes.